Water Leadership Institute Frequently Asked Questions

 Q: How should I best answer the questions on the application?

 A: The steering committee is looking to get to know you.
-The best applications are often personal and give an insight into who you are.
+The best applications are often personal, in first person, and give an insight into who you are as a person.

 Q: What if I'm just starting out and have no leadership experience yet?